perireddyvaka/evcharger/README.md

 **Support**

-For any issues or questions, please contact Peri Reddy Vaka or raise an issue in the GitHub repository.
+For any issues or questions, please contact [perireddyvaka]([perireddyvaka](https://github.com/perireddyvaka/evcharger)) or raise an issue in the GitHub repository.